 and including:

-Make sure to relate your interests and goals to the publications and research topics of the group.
-Also, point to papers, reports,
+Make sure to relate your interests to the publications and research topics of my group.

-personal projects, anything that showcases your English writing, mathematical, and/or coding proficiency.
+Also, point to papers, reports, anything that showcases your English writing,

 CV (including a list of publications and research/coding projects, if you have any)